kuberise/kuberise.io/README.md

 ## Full Installation

-This is a full installation and after installation you can add or remove any tools or services and also you can change values and configuration.
+This is a full installation and after installation you can add or remove any tools or services and also you can change values and configurations.

-- Fork the repo in your github account (or clone the repository and push it in any other code repository).
+- Fork this repository into your Github account (or clone this repository and push it in any other code repository).
 Now your new repository address is `RepoURL`
-- Clone the repository in your computer and enter to the kuberise folder. (`cd kuberise`)
+- Clone the new repository in your computer and enter to the kuberise folder. (`cd kuberise`)
 - Choose a name for your platform like `PlatformName`
 - Create a value file in app-of-apps folder with the name of `values-PlatformName.yaml` (In this file you can define which tools you want to install in your platform.
 This file will override default values.yaml file in that folder.
 You can copy current values-minikube.yaml file `cp ./app-of-apps/values-minikube.yaml ./app-of-apps/values-PlatformName.yaml`)
 - In values folder create a new folder (or copy minikube sample folder) and call it `PlatformName`.
 This is the folder for values for each tool that you install in your platform.
 For each tool that you install there should be a folder with the same name and values.yaml inside that folder. (`cp -r ./values/minikube ./values/PlatformName`)
-- Commit and push changes to your fork or your repository.
+- Commit and push changes to your new repository.
-- Choose admin password and also postgres super admin password
+- Choose admin password and also postgresql super admin password

 ```sh
 export ADMIN_PASSWORD=<Enter a password for admin>